thepg24/TouhouDeck/README.md

 ![](image.png)

 ## The PC-98 Games (Touhou 1-5)
-The PC-98 Touhou games may seem rather difficult to install, but it's actually really easy!
+The PC-98 Touhou games may seem rather difficult to install, but it's actually a lot easier in practice!
 You can install any game from the entire Touhou PC-98 pentaology, but they <b>won't have the sound BIOS set up as the process isn't as simple as it would be on Windows devices</b>.
 I'll see if I can get them added in a future update, but you're going to have to wait if you want the games to sound like they would on native hardware.
 If you don't care about that, then by all means keep going with the tutorial!

 Select the game you want to install and press ENTER on your (virtual) keyboard.
 The script will install DOSBox-X if it hasn't been already and download the necessary files.
 Once that part of the installation is complete, the script will tell you the following: